LAWCHA Presidential Address: "Rethinking the Boundaries of Class: Lessons from Transnational Labor History and the Neoliberal University"

 Global approaches to the history of working-class people, given the critical roles played by colonialism and imperialism, require a rethinking of our conceptual toolbox.
 This address will argue for conceptualizing class as a field of power relations that shapes experiences even when common interests are not perceived.
 Similarly, confronting the crisis of labor in the contemporary university requires a broader understanding of class relationships.
 New approaches to conceptualizing class experience can suggest opportunities for building much-needed solidarities among tenure-track, contingent, and graduate workers.

-Chair: William Powell Jones, University of Minnesota
+Chair: William Powell Jones University of Minnesota, University of Minnesota

 Commentator: Julie Greene, University of Maryland, College Park